Sorrento City Guide

 Getting In and Out

-Travelers typically arrive via Naples International Airport (NAP), which is well-connected to major European hubs by carriers such as ITA Airways, EasyJet, and Ryanair.
-From the airport, the most straightforward option is the Curreri Viaggi shuttle bus, which brings passengers directly to Sorrento in about an hour.
-Alternatively, those coming from other Italian cities arrive at Napoli Centrale and transfer to the Circumvesuviana or the seasonal Campania Express train, both of which terminate at the centrally located Sorrento Railway Station.
+Travelers typically arrive via Naples International Airport (NAP), which is well-connected to major European hubs by carriers such as easyJet, Ryanair, and British Airways.
+From the airport, the Curreri Viaggi shuttle bus provides a direct and scenic one-hour coach ride to Sorrento’s city center.
+Alternatively, those arriving by rail from other Italian cities can take a high-speed train to Napoli Centrale and transfer to the local Circumvesuviana or the faster Campania Express, both of which terminate at Sorrento’s central station.

 🛍️